-- Investigate reports of non-compliance and where appropriate take action. - Issue expiations and cautions notices. - Prepare briefs of evidence for the Crown Solicitors Office to consider court enforced actions. - Communicate enforcement outcomes in formal reporting. - Service of suspension notices.
+- Investigate reports of non-compliance and where appropriate take action. - Issue expiations and cautions notices. - Prepare briefs of evidence for the Crown Solicitors Office to consider court enforced actions. - Communicate enforcement outcomes in formal reporting. - · Service of suspension notices. - PIRSA will assess the efficacy of the compliance program by evaluating particular outcomes.
+The outcomes will be in the form of stakeholder awareness, behaviour and impact.
+Evaluating these outcomes will support decision making and progress towards a common view of a mature fishery and ultimately co-management.